Cecilapp/Cecil/docs/5-Commands.md

-  build                     Builds the website clear                     Removes generated files help                      Display help for a command open                      Open content directory with the editor self-update               Updates Cecil to the latest version serve                     Starts the built-in server cache
+  build                     Builds the website clear                     Removes generated files help                      Display help for a command open                      Open pages directory with the editor self-update               Updates Cecil to the latest version serve                     Starts the built-in server cache